Do You Need Common Denominators To Divide Fractions

 Dividing Fractions: Multiplying by the Reciprocal

-For example, to divide 1/2 by 1/4, we flip 1/4 to get 4/1 and then multiply: 1/2 ÷ 1/4 = 1/2 × 4/1 = 4/2 = 2.
-This means that 1/4 fits into 1/2 two times.
+To give you an idea, to divide 1/2 by 1/4, we flip 1/4 to get 4/1 and then multiply: 1/2 ÷ 1/4 = 1/2 × 4/1 = 4/2 = 2.
+Basically, 1/4 fits into 1/2 two times.

 Why No Common Denominator is Needed for Division

 The reason we don't need a common denominator when dividing fractions is that we are not combining or comparing the "pieces" in the same way as addition or subtraction.
-Division of fractions is about finding out how many times one fraction fits into another.
+Even so, division of fractions is about finding out how many times one fraction fits into another.
 The act of "flipping" the second fraction and multiplying effectively changes the problem into a multiplication problem, which doesn't require common denominators.

-Think of it this way: When you divide 10 by 2, you're asking "How many 2s are in 10?"
-You don't need to change the "units" to figure that out.
+Think of it this way: When you divide 10 by 2, you're asking "How many 2s are in 10?That's why " You don't need to change the "units" to figure that out.
 Similarly, when you divide one fraction by another, you're asking "How many of the second fraction are in the first fraction?"
 The process of multiplying by the reciprocal gives you the answer directly, without needing to adjust the denominators.

 Historical Context